 Summary: In a few states, like California and Michigan, bottles and cans are assessed a deposit at checkout.
 Of course, to recoup that deposit, you have to actually remember to take them back to the store.
 Many people just don’t want to bother and toss them in the trash.
 That’s a great opportunity for a kid, who can offer to buy their neighbors’ cans and bottles for half the deposit and save them the hassle of returning them.

 Parental involvement: You’ll most likely need to provide a place to store the bottles and cans until they’re ready to be returned, and you’ll probably have to drive your kid to the drop-off location.

 Minimum age: Babysitting used to be the go-to job for kids — sometimes, starting as young as 11 or 12 years old.
 Today’s parents tend to be a little bit more cautious than in past decades, however, making this a less realistic gig for kids under the age of 14.

 Expected earnings: A reliable babysitter can make good money because they’re hard to find and thus get a lot of word-of-mouth business.
-Charging $8 to $10 per hour (more if there are several kids) is reasonable, but on the low-end of the spectrum.
-If you have a good reputation, you can easily make $25 per hour — even as a young teen.
+Charging $8 to $10 per hour (more if there are several kids) is reasonable, but on the low end of the spectrum.
+If you have a good reputation, you can easily make $25 per hour, even as a young teen.

-Parental involvement: Much like pet sitting, you should be available in case your child runs into a problem or emergency they can’t handle on their own.
+Parental involvement: Much like pet sitting, you should be available in case your child runs into a problem or an emergency they can’t handle on their own.
 You may also need to provide transportation to and from the watch site, which can be inconvenient if the clients don’t stick to their expected schedule.

 Best Online Jobs for Kids